Archive for January, 2009

 Had the weirdest day yesterday.
 Had to go to a freelance gig in the morning and then a film audition in the afternoon.
 Cranky had to get up at 7am.
 Cranky is used to sleeping ‘til 8.
 Oh oh.

 Actually left on time.
 But there was a set back when the line at Starbucks in Penn Station was out the door and into the station.
-Of course I stood on it anyway, because even though they serve coffee at the freelance place, Cranky cannot drink just any coffee.
-My Italian mother used to call it “dishwater.”
+Of course, I stood on it anyway, because even though they serve coffee at the freelance place, Cranky cannot drink just any coffee.
+What they serve my Italian mother used to call “dishwater.”

-So was in a hurry running down 8th Avenue with a venti Starbucks that kept splashing out of the lid and kept trying to pass the man in front of me who was walking in a serpentine pattern.
-Don’t these people drive you bonkers?
-He had a cigarette hanging out of his mouth that he was actively puffing on, while texting and walking at the same time.
-“Why do I have to share the sidewalk with this guy?”
+So ran down 8th Avenue with a Venti Starbucks that kept splashing out of the lid and kept trying to pass the man in front of me who was walking in a serpentine pattern who had a cigarette hanging out of his mouth, while texting on his phone and walking at the same time.
+A poster boy for New York City.
+“Why do I have to share the sidewalk with this guy?
+Pick a lane Dude.”
 I thought.
-Rushing makes me cranky.
-In retrospect it was funny.
-It was so New York.
-Where else you gonna see a guy like this?

-Finally past him.
-Got there on time.
+Finally pass him and get there on time.
 Was delighted when I arrived to receive multiple compliments on my new haircut.
 Cranky mood improves considerably.
 This is big for me.
-You have to understand, that along with the search for happiness, stability and the meaning of life, the life long quest for the perfect hairdo has been foremost on the life to do list.
+You have to understand, that along with the search for happiness, stability, and the meaning of life, the life long quest for the perfect hairdo has been foremost on the life to do list.
 Something I thought I might never achieve.
-The curse of having two heads of Irish Italian hair on one scalp.
+The curse of having two heads of Irish/Italian hair on one scalp.
+Way way too much hair that most haridressers are not equipped to deal with.
+Cranky has been to celebrity hairdressers even.
+Didn’t help.
 There have been times when people asked me what I’ve been doing lately and I’ve answered with, “Growing out my last bad haircut.”

-It has a totally different vibe from the quiet serious film auditions I usually go to.
+This place has a totally different vibe from the quiet serious film auditions I usually go to.
 They have written the sides on a board with magic marker.
 You have to use those and not hold the script.
+Huh?

 The Hatwoman Finale

-In our scene we are on the phone with one another.
-We really didn’t have to work together at all since we are filmed in different locations.
-I suggested that we be on the phone for each other when we do our scenes so we wouldn’t have to ACT like we were on the phone with each other.
+In one scene we are on the phone together.
+We really didn’t have to work together at all since we were filmed in different locations.
+I suggested that we be on the phone for each other when we do our scenes, so we wouldn’t have to ACT like we were on the phone with another person and could be really listening to a human and not dead air.

 When it comes time to film her part of the scene I am still in Florida.
 I am running around cleaning our friend’s house that we have been staying in before we leave for the airport.
 Cranky gets crazy when she has to make a plane.

 My cell phone rings and it is the director from New York.
-They are ready to film hatwoman’s part of the scene.
-I stop what I am doing and go and sit on the patio.
+They are ready to film Hatwoman’s part of the scene.
+I stop what I am doing and go sit on the patio.
 Hatwoman gets on the phone.
 We say hello.
 Then she says, “ Ah, um.
 I really haven’t had time to focus on these lines.
-If I forget or anything would you read them to me?”
-“Ah, yea,” I say.
+If I forget or anything, would you read them to me?”
+“Ah, yeah,” I say.

-When it comes time to do my half of the call she isn’t available and I have the director out in my stairwell on his cell phone talking to me.
-Which is fine.
+When it comes time to do my half of the call she isn’t available, and I have the director out in my stairwell on his cell phone talking to me.
+Which was fine.

 The Myopic Topic Conversation

-There are a lot of situations when actors are sitting around and waiting.
-Occasionally, especially at auditions, actors find ways to let other actors know about all the work they’ve done without just whipping out their resumes and reciting it.
+There are a lot of situations when actors are sitting around waiting.
+Occasionally, especially at auditions, actors find ways to let other actors know about all the work they’ve done short of just whipping out their resumes and reciting it.
 They also find ways to drop how tight they are with the director.

 This takes ingenuity.
 It takes talent.
 But with a background in improvisation, it is pretty effortless to take any topic and find a thread to past projects you have done.